Welcome to Communicate SLT’s services for

 • Support selected Early Years settings (nurseries).

-• Plan and deliver parent/carer workshops and training.
+• Plan and co-deliver parent/carer groups, workshops and training.

-Communicate SLT CIC will support young people with Speech, Language and Communication Needs (SLCN) who access Youth Justice Services (YJS) in Halton.
+Communicate SLT supports young people with Speech, Language and Communication Needs (SLCN) who access Youth Justice Services (YJS) in Halton.

-When providing this service, we will work closely with the YJS team and other professionals to:
+When providing this service, we work closely with the YJS team and other professionals to:

 • Enable the identification of SLCNs.